 If you have a habit of grinding or clenching your teeth or often indulge in athletic activities, your teeth may get broken, chipped, or cracked.
 Mouthguards or sports guards cushion the impact on your face as you play sports.
 They minimize the chance of broken teeth and injuries to the lips, face, tongue, or jaw.

+Our family dentistry services will benefit the whole family, including young children.
 The earlier children start having regular dental checkups, the better oral health they can enjoy.
 Routine checkups help prevent cavities and gum disease, which can result in pain, difficulty concentrating, and other medical issues.

 Laser dentistry is a popular treatment for tooth decay, gum disease, lesion removal, and teeth whitening.
 As technology advances, laser treatments are becoming more prevalent in the dentist’s office.
 Here at Advanced Dental Associates, we provide laser dentistry to ensure our patients have the best care provided.